madzfisher/Pacman/README.md

 # Pacman
-This is a screenshot of the coding that I did for the PacMan assignment.
-This assignment required us to add a pacman into our code and make it travel back and forth within the frame.
+The objective of this project is to add a pacman into our code and make it travel back and forth within the frame without traveling off screen.